libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    * - :py:func:`reverse`
      - Reverse every rule.

+   * - :py:func:`shortest_rule_length`
+     - Return the shortest length of any rule.

+   * - :py:func:`shortest_rule`
+     - Return the index of the left hand side of the shortest rule.

    * - :py:func:`sort_each_rule`
      - Sort each rule :math:`u = v` so that the left hand side is shortlex